utap2/utap2/docs/rst/installation.rst

 The default parameters can be modified in the files ~/utap2/GCP_installation_scripts/required_parameters.conf ~/utap2/GCP_installation_scripts/optional_parameters.conf.

-3.Execute slurm cluster installation on GCP:
+3. Execute slurm cluster installation on GCP:

 ::